 You might find it useful to download the free MTR Mobile, which gives recommended routing, estimated journey time, and much more.
 Note that there are no public toilets at MTR stations and that eating and drinking are prohibited on trains.

-I hardly ever use buses in Hong Kong’s congested areas or to reach destinations served by the faster MTR, unless it’s to catch one barreling down Nathan Road from Mong Kong to the Star Ferry.
+I hardly ever use buses in Hong Kong’s congested areas or to reach destinations served by the faster MTR, unless it’s to catch one barreling down Nathan Road from Mong Kok to the Star Ferry.
 Otherwise, buses are the only way to reach many destinations around Hong Kong Island (like Stanley), Lantau, or the New Territories.
 With its hair-raising curves and hilly terrain, Hong Kong often delivers exhilarating rides on its double deckers.
 Fares are very reasonably priced.

 The most important things to remember are that you have to pay with the exact fare (or, better yet, buy an Octopus prepaid card) and if you’re traveling in the New Territories you should ask the concierge at your hotel to write your destination in Chinese, as most bus drivers don’t speak English.
 In more rural areas, you also have to flag approaching buses to make them stop (or else they’ll think you’re waiting for a different bus).
 Before setting out, be sure to stop by the Hong Kong Tourism Board for their leaflets showing bus routes to major tourist destinations, including where to board and get off and how much to pay.

 Alternatively, there are two companies offering hop-on/hop-off tourist buses on dedicated routes serving major attractions.
-Rickshaw Sightseeing Bus operates on north Hong Kong Island and through the Cross Harbour Tunnel to Tsim Sha Tsui for HK$200 (half price for children and seniors) for one day of unlimited rides, while Big Bus Tours has circular routes on both sides of the harbor (including trips to Stanley and Aberdeen) and includes rides on the Star Ferry, Peak Tram, and a sampan in Aberdeen in its prices (US$49.50 for a 24-hour adult ticket bought online).
+Rickshaw Sightseeing Bus operates on north Hong Kong Island and through the Cross Harbour Tunnel to Tsim Sha Tsui for HK$200 (half price for children and seniors) for one day of unlimited rides, while Big Bus Tours has circular routes on both sides of the harbor (including trips to Stanley and Aberdeen) and includes rides on the Star Ferry, Peak Tram, and an Aberdeen sampan ride in its prices (US$49.50 for a 24-hour adult ticket bought online).
 If you want my opinion (and that’s why you’re reading this, right?), while these tourist buses might be useful for people with limited mobility, you can do just as well (and more cheaply) using Hong Kong’s public transportation and your own two feet.

 Hong Kong Island’s northern districts of Central, Sheung Wan, Wan Chai, Causeway Bay and other areas have changed beyond recognition the past 100 years (and even in the 30-some years I’ve been coming here), but one thing remains constant: Hong Kong’s double-decker trams.
 In fact, Hong Kong has the largest fleet of double-decker tramcars in the world.